 In the Clue app, you can track when you use at-home ovulation tests.
 There are two different types of home ovulation prediction tests/kits (OPKs) that you can purchase over the counter.
 OPKs either identify luteinizing hormone or the estrogen metabolite estrone-3-glucuronide (E3G) (10).

 A positive ovulation test takes precedence over Clue’s prediction for your ovulation day.
-After entering a positive ovulation test, your fertile window will adjust accordingly on your calendar and cycle view.
+After entering a positive ovulation test, your cycle view and calendar will adjust accordingly.
 The data will also be used to derive the length of your luteal phase (time from ovulation to the day before the first day of your next period).
-When you track ovulation tests this will make Clue’s period and fertile window predictions more accurate.
+When you track ovulation tests this will make Clue’s period and ovulation predictions more accurate.